olorunda/tailorSync/docs/user-guide.md

 5. Update the status from the dropdown (unpaid, partial, paid, overdue)
 6. Click **Save** to update the invoice

+### Tips

+- Set clear payment terms and due dates on all invoices
+- Use the notes section to include any special payment instructions
+- Follow up on overdue invoices promptly to maintain cash flow
+- Consider offering early payment discounts to encourage prompt payments

 ## Payments

 The payments module allows you to record and track payments from your clients.